Posters in This Collection

 Description: This study investigated if a cultural effect is providing a protective element against crime and violence within predominately Hispanic neighborhoods compared with predominately African American.

 Held each year in April, Research Week at Rutgers University-Camden celebrates research across the university.
 The week features multiple events that highlight the research contributions of students and faculty, including the Annual Faculty Research Fellow Lecture, the Graduate Research and Creative Works Symposium, and the Celebration of Undergraduate Research and Creative Activity (CURCA).
 This digital collection features posters presented at the annual Graduate Research and Creative Works Symposium.
-Held annually during Research Week, the Symposium recognizes the high-quality original research and creative work produced in the Graduate School of Arts and Sciences and invites graduate students to share their work with the campus community.
+The Symposium recognizes the high-quality original research and creative work produced in the Graduate School of Arts and Sciences and invites graduate students to share their work with the campus community.
 By making this collection publicly available, the Paul Robeson Library and the Graduate School of Arts and Sciences hope to enable graduate students at Rutgers University-Camden to increase the visibility and reach of their research.